ih1024/4610Section1Group6_BobaShop/README.md

 # SQL Queries
-1. List all customer names and total amount they have spent (simple)
+1. List number of employees managed by each managed if any (simple)
 2. Drinks listed by most to least popular (simple)
 3. Average amount spent per order (simple)
 4. Total revenue by payment type (simple)